 LORD ROBERT BADEN POWELL (1857-1941)

-As soon as “Scouting for Boys » appeared, boys spontaneously formed their own patrols, more and more often outside the existing institutions.
-Without really wanting it, B.P. was obliged to organise this new-born movement.
-With the help of Edward VIII, king of England, he left his military career in 1910 and dedicated all his time to scouting.
-Then the history is confounded with the one of world scouting and guiding.
+As soon as “Scouting for Boys” was published, boys spontaneously formed their own patrols, more and more often away from the existing institutions.
+Without really wanting to, B.P. had to organise this budding movement.
+With the help of King Edward VIII, he left the Army in 1910 and dedicated all his time to scouting.
+Then, his life blended with the history of world scouting and guiding.

-About Baden Powell’s life, let us also remember that it ended in Kenya, on January 8th 1941.
-His house was called “PAXTU”, a neologism that could mean: “peace to you, or peace with you”.
-For the main characteristic of scouting invented by Baden Powell is to educate children and young people of all races, languages, cultures, religions and social conditions, to become – contrarily to the soldiers whom he trained – “scouts of peace”, that is to say happy men and women, useful, active, at the outposts of existence.
-Scouting, in unceasing expansion since its creation, has undoubtedly been the biggest independent movement of education, apolitical and based of volunteers, throughout the world.
-Each scout, each guide, everyone individually and all together at all levels of the association, try to be faithful to the founder’s message: “Try to leave this world slightly better than you found it”.
+Let us also remember that Baden-Powell’s life ended in Kenya, on January 8th, 1941.
+He named his home “PAXTU”, a neologism that could mean: peace to you, or peace with you.
+For the main feature of scouting as invented by Baden Powell is to educate children and young people of all races, languages, cultures, religions and social conditions, to become – contrarily to the soldiers whom he trained – “peace scouts”, that is to say happy, useful, and active men and women, at the outposts of life.
+Scouting, which has been expanding constantly since its creation, is undoubtedly the largest non-political and independent education organisation in the world, based on volunteers.
+Every scout, every guide, individually and collectively at all the levels of the association, try to be faithful to the founder’s ultimate message:

 “Try and leave this world a little better than you found it”.